-IX.6.6 Continued Ownership of Distance Education Materials
+IX.6.6 Continued Ownership of Online Materials

-The Member shall hold copyright in any distance education materials developed during the Member's University employment.
-When a Member, who has created a distance education course for delivery at the University, ceases to be employed by the University, the former Member may continue to use for teaching, research and other purposes, all course content and course materials, including both institutional and non-institutional course content and course materials, created or taught by the Member while employed by the University, provided the name of the University is not used in connection with the course content or courseware.
+The Member shall hold copyright in any online content developed during the Member's University employment.
+When a Member, who has created a an online course for delivery at the University, ceases to be employed by the University, the former Member may continue to use for teaching, research and other purposes, all course content and course materials, including both institutional and non-institutional course content and course materials, created or taught by the Member while employed by the University, provided the name of the University is not used in connection with the course content or courseware.